Prerequisite/Corequisite Key

 3 credit hours

-This course reviews the evolution of police organizational theory, management, planning and leadership skills.
-This course also addresses issues concerned with stress and police personnel, labor relations, state civil liability, and civil rights liability under 42 U.S.C.
-Sect.
-1983.
-Offered spring.
+This course reviews the evolution of police organizational theory, management, planning and leadership skills of successful police administrators.
+This course also addresses issues concerned with human resource management, stress and police personnel, labor relations, state civil liability, planning and decision-making, and financial management.
+Offered as needed.

 CJ 306